Cross-Country Routes icon.

 • Noeul Park (노을공원; map; Sunset Park) occupies the other of high-rise pyramid.
 A nine-hole golf course takes up much of the park’s area.
 But visitors can also enjoy a sculpture park, silkworm and firefly habitats, and bookshop.

-• Nanjicheon Park (난지천공원; map; Nanji Stream Park) flows along the Nanji Stream at the base of Haneul and Noeul Park.
+• Nanji Stream Park (난지천공원; map; Nanji Stream Park) flows along the Nanji Stream at the base of Haneul and Noeul Park.
 It offers walking paths, playgrounds, and more.

 A few more notable parks lie around World Cup Park.